Sir John Yeamans was the third governor of Charles Town from April 19, 1672 to August of 1674, when he died.

-Sir John Yeamans, Governor of South Carolina was born in Bristol, England, about 1605 and he died in Barbados in 1674.
+Sir John Yeamans, Governor of South Carolina, was born in Bristol, England in February of 1611 and he died in South Carolina in August of 1674.
 He was the son of a cavalier, and, not being in good circumstances, emigrated to Barbados and became a planter.

 In 1663 several residents of that island, not being satisfied with their condition, and desiring to establish a colony of their own, sent a vessel to examine the country extending from the 36th degree of north latitude to the river San Mateo, which had already been erected into a territory in London under the name of Carolana.
 The report being favorable, the planters purchased from the local Indians a tract of land thirty-two miles square on the Cape Fear River (named the Clarendon River at that time), and begged the Lord Proprietors for a confirmation of the purchase and a separate charter of government.

 Not all their request was granted, but Sir John Yeaman was appointed their governor, with a jurisdiction that extended from Cape Fear to San Marco.
 A new county was established and named Clarendon.
 In the autumn of 1665 he arrived from Barbados with a group of emigrants and founded a town on the south bank of Cape Fear River that proved so utter a failure that even its site is now in dispute.
 [Website Author's Note - the location is NOT in dispute.
 Archeological digs have been concluded with fairly accurate locations of several foundations and remnants of chimneys.]